nik-1207/HikersWatch/README.md

 # Android learning
-This is a simple android application of showing location.
+This is a simple android application of tracking users location and visited places.

 ## Android application for Location.
 Learned how to implement